-1. The Appellant has been in receipt of a grant of Safety Net Assistance and Food Stamps for a household of one person.

-2. Appellant is not the parent or caretaker of a dependent child.
+- 1. The Appellant has been in receipt of Public Assistance and Food Stamps for a household of one. - 2.
+Appellant is not the parent or caretaker of a dependent child.

-3. On July 9, 2002 the Agency mailed a letter to the Appellant advising her to report to its Department of Labor on July 19, 2002 for an assessment appointment.

-4. The Appellant did not receive the letter from the Agency advising her to report to its Department of Labor on July 19, 2002.

-5. The Appellant failed to report to the Agency's Department of Labor on July 19, 2002.

-6. On August 10, 2002 the Agency notified the Appellant of its intent to discontinue the Appellant's Safety Net Assistance for at least 90 days and until willing to comply and to discontinue the household's Food Stamp benefits for at least two months on the grounds that Appellant refused to cooperate or participate in the assessment process.

-7. Before sending the Notice of Intent, the Agency sent the Appellant a notice of conciliation advising this individual of the opportunity to take part in conciliation regarding the Agency's claim.

-8. The Appellant responded to the notice of conciliation and had a conciliation with the Agency to give reasons for the failure to comply.
-After evaluating the Appellant's reasons, the Agency issued the Notice of Intent.

-9. On August 19, 2002, the Appellant requested this fair hearing.
+- 3. Appellant was scheduled for a WEP appointment at the Agency on September 29, 2005. - 4.
+Appellant failed to report to the scheduled WEP appointment on September 29, 2005. - 5.
+On November 3, 2005 the Agency notified the Appellant of its intent to discontinue the Appellant's Public Assistance grant for 90 days and until Appellant is willing to comply with work experience requirements and to discontinue the household's Food Stamp benefits for two months and thereafter until Appellant complies on the grounds that Appellant refused to cooperate with work experience requirements by failing to report to a WEP appointment. - 6.
+Before sending the Notice of Intent, the Agency sent Appellant a notice of conciliation advising this individual of the opportunity to take part in conciliation regarding the Agency's claim. - 7.
+Appellant responded to the notice of conciliation and had a conciliation with the Agency to give reasons for the failure to comply.
+After evaluating Appellant's reasons, the Agency issued the Notice of Intent. - 8.
+On November 15, 2005, the Appellant requested this fair hearing.